Relationship Layout #2

 5: What They Bring

-- Affirmation: ‘I am the voice of clear waters.’
+- Affirmation: ‘I am the door that withstands all storms.’